matteodem/meteor-easy-search/pages/docs/engines/index.md

 order: 3
 ---

 Engines contain the core functionality of EasySearch.
-They can be re-used for multiple indexes, as long as it's not configured specific to an index.
+They can be re-used for multiple indexes, as long as it doesn't hold configuration specific to an index.
 The default set of engines all use mongo, either on the client or server side.
-Engines that search on the server do not conflict with existing publications, as EasySearch uses creates _fake collection_ to synchronize data.
+Engines that search on the server do not conflict with existing publications, as EasySearch creates _fake collections_ to synchronize data.
 Every engine allows you to pass in an optional configuration object to change it's behaviour.

 ```javascript
 // Client and Server